 “Lay” always needs a direct object, whereas “lie” is used when there is no direct object.

 Example: Please lay the suitcases on the floor, so that I can lie down on the bed.

 “Sit” doesn’t require an object and refers to live things—similar to lay/lie.
 “Set” is used when directing someone to place an item on a surface.

 Example: Sit down in the comfy chair, and I will set the tea table in front of you.

 “With” is often confused with “to” – and this is made even more confusing by the alternation sometimes being correct usage.
 For example: Ford Rangers, when compared to/with Ferraris, are a much better buy for a working man.
 However, even though you might say, I will go to the store, you would not say, I will go with the store.

 Looking to improve your speaking or writing skills?
 Search for a private English or ESL tutor today!

-Cari Bennette is a blogger, content creator at custom writing service Jet Writers, and ghost author.
+Guest Author: Cari Bennette is a blogger and content creator at custom writing service Jet Writers.
 Her favorite topics are academic writing, education, blogging, and career.
 Feel free to drop her a line on Twitter.